itmeson/genphys/src/overview/standards.rst

-STANDARDS LIST
+Standards
-##############
+#########
 :date: 2012-07-27
 :summary: List of content standards for General Physics I
-:tags: standards, overview
+:tags: standards
 :category: overview

 1. Kinematics in one dimension

    1. I can use physical reasoning to evaluate motion at constant velocity
    2. I can construct and apply linear models of motion
    3. I can explain the difference between average velocity and instantaneous velocity
    4. I can measure average and instantaneous velocities
    5. I can recognize the limitations of linear models of motion
    6. I can construct and apply models of accelerated motion
    7. I can construct and interpret graphical representations of motion
    8. I can apply the kinematics equations to predict the motions of bodies undergoing constant acceleration

  2. Dynamics in one dimension